rematch/rematch/plugins/subscriptions/README.md

 }
 ```

+In this case, subscriptions avoid the need of coupling the auth model to the profile model.
+Profile simply listens to an action.

 Subscriptions help you make isolated models that know nothing about their neighbours.

 Use `unsubscribe` if you'd like an action to fire only once.